vmykhalchuk/sGateway/README.md

 # sGateway
 Simple Smart House Gateway

-Plus all documentation to API
+Documentation to API
+See yaml files below.
+In order to open them in HTML editor, use: http://editor.swagger.io/#/